Anxiety - What's worrying you?

 Anxiety, can affect anyone, regardless of your age, gender, or background.
 It can range from mild discomfort, which doesn't necessarily disrupt your daily life, to feeling debilitated and unable to live your life in the present, since you may often be worrying about the future or the past.
 A constant state of worry, is an unpleasant place to be, but there is hope, it may take some work, but you can overcome this and counselling can help.

-As part of our initial meeting, I use a simple questionnaire, which gives me a sense of how much anxiety you are experiencing.
-The questionnaire looks at generalized anxiety, and according to your score, places your anxiety in the category of mild, moderate or severe.
-I use this information to plan how we can best work together.
+As part of our initial meeting, I use a simple questionnaire to support my understanding of your experience of anxiety; i.e. mild, moderate or severe.
+The questionnaire does not replace your voice, your lived experiences.
+I use the information that you share, to plan how we can best work together.

 The general trend for my clients' results, is downwards, a spike in results, usually matches accurately, something that is happening in their lives, or the point that we have reached in our work, i.e. getting in touch with formerly unexpressed emotions.
 I don't use the results to label you, I simple find the scores to be useful markers, that can change.